by Wamara Mwine

 Gates has suggested Pfizer could have a approved vaccine by next month.
 How could Gates know this for sure?
 What I see is a conflict of interest, because the vaccine would make a certain population very wealthy while charging average Americans a lot to get the shot.
 What comes next is this new vaccine is pushed on all Americans, creating a fantastic profit.
 Other pharmaceutical companies suggest that the Pfizer vaccine would have to be transported in -70 Celsius, or -94 degrees cold for 3,000 or more miles.
 These conditions have their own issues as Fedex and UPS are finding out.
 Good luck.

 My conclusion is Ashwagandha, in it's pill form, could stop the spreading affect of Covid-19.
 In some cases, it might also save those Americans quarantined in the hospitals and awaiting the worst outcome because of prior medical conditions, age and weight factors.
 Furthermore, the country as a whole needs to see the light at the end of the pandemic tunnel.
 There are no side effects with Ashwagandha.

 According to Reuters News, U.S. deaths are expected to double in January 2021.
 That is 410,000 deaths anticipated that could have been avoided with this herbal alternative that is within American's reach.
 Why pay $100 or more for a vaccine, when the local store or a national chain like Walmart could sell you 30 pills of Ashwagandha for $7.88?

-Wamara Mwine is a contributor to The Hill Newspaper.
-He covered the Obama White House for the National Examiner and Politicsincolor.com.
-Mwine appeared as a guest on XM Radio POTUS where he shared his political observations.
+Wamara Mwine is an investigative journalist and Contributor to The Hill Newspaper.
+He covered the Obama White House and has appeared on Sirius XM Radio to discuss his observations.
+Wamara advises attorneys, politicians and church leaders in crisis-media.
+E-mail Wamara Mwine at firstname.lastname@example.org.